Safe Control for Nonlinear Systems Under Faults and Attacks Via Control Barrier Functions: Safe Control Under Sensor Faults and Attacks

 \subsection{Sensor FTC Strategy Definition}

 We propose a CBF-based strategy with safety guarantees for a system satisfying Assumption \ref{assumption:sf}.
-The strategy that accommodates sensor faults and attacks is a FTC in passive manner.
+The strategy that accommodates sensor faults and attacks is an FTC in a passive manner.
 The goal of FTC is to ensure the robustness of the control system to accommodate multiple component faults without striving for optimal performance for any specific fault condition.

 The intuition behind our approach is as follows.
 Since we do not know the fault pattern $r$, we construct estimators excluding faulty sensors by maintaining $m$ EKFs.
 Each EKF corresponds to a different possible fault pattern in $\{r_1,\dots r_m\}$.
-We ensure safety with probability $(1-\epsilon)$ by defining $m$ corresponding SCBFs, each of which results in a different linear constraint on the control input.
+We ensure safety with desired probability by defining $m$ corresponding SCBFs, each of which results in a different linear constraint on the control input.

 The potential drawback is that the safety guarantees of Theorem \ref{theorem:SCBF} rely on the existence of a control input satisfying the safety constraint at each time-step.
 This assumption may not hold for two reasons.
 Firstly, feasible control input $u$ may not exist when $\frac{\partial h}{\partial x}g(x)=0$, since $u$ does not affect states $x$.
-Secondly, there may not exist a feasible solution when faulty sensor measurements cause the state estimates to diverge.
-To address the first reason, we define higher order SCBFs such that for $d$-th degree $\frac{\partial h^d}{\partial x}g(x)\neq0$.
-Then, we choose control input $u$ to satisfy constraints constructed by higher order SCBFs.
+Secondly, a feasible solution may not exist when faulty sensor measurements cause the state estimates to diverge.
+To address the first reason, we define high-order SCBFs such that for $d$-th degree $\frac{\partial h^d}{\partial x}g(x)\neq0$.
+Then, we choose control input $u$ to satisfy constraints constructed by high-order SCBFs.
 To address the second reason, we define a set of $\binom{m}{2}$ EKFs to resolve conflicts between the constraints.
 Each EKF estimator omits all sensors affected by either fault $r_{i}$ or fault $r_{j}$ for some $i,j \in \{1,\ldots,m\}$, $i\neq j$.
 These estimators will be used to resolve any deviations between the state estimates from sensors $\{1,...,m\}\backslash\mathcal{F}(r_i)$ and $\{1,...,m\}\backslash\mathcal{F}(r_j)$.